ansh23coder/Age-Calculator-Using-JavaScirpt/README.md

-This is the My First Ever Javacript Code for Calculating Age from your Date of Birth.
+This is the My First Ever Javacript Program for Calculating Age from your Date of Birth.
 Thanks!